-"Conflict" is characterized by interactions that generally happen in the heat of the moment.
-Conflict often arises from a difference of opinion and most of the time both parties involved are equally engaged and upset.
-As opposed to the chronic nature of bullying, harassment, and/or hazing, conflict is neither planned nor ongoing; it tends to occur intermittently, and those involved have shared interest and ability to find resolution.
-If it is determined to be conflict and not bullying, harassment, and/or hazing administration will attempt to work with all parties to eliminate the conflict.
+Conflict means interactions that generally occur in the heat of the moment.
+Conflict often arises from a difference of opinion and most of the time the parties involved are equally engaged and upset.
+Conflict is typically neither planned nor ongoing as it tends to occur intermittently, and those involved have a shared interest and ability to find resolution.
+Conflict may include, but is not limited to, arguments, unkind or cruel expressions, insensitive jokes, exclusions from activities, social exclusion, etc.